lucaslokchan/proto-sbts/README.md

  [![Netlify Status](https://api.netlify.com/api/v1/badges/4a5cd70d-5adc-43ec-8d08-9f1f5992a089/deploy-status)](https://soulbound-token.netlify.app)
+This is a minimum viable product (MVP) of Soulbound Token Wallet

 # Soulbound Token

-Soulbound Token is proposed in this paper
+The concept of Soulbound Token is proposed in this paper

 Decentralized Society: Finding Web3's Soul